Bright!Tax US Expat Tax Blog

 US global taxpayer does his FBAR filing at a laptop in a cafe.

-Streamlined Filing Compliance Procedures (for Expat Amnesty)
+How to Use the IRS Streamlined Filing Compliance Procedures

 US expat makes power pose after successfully catching up on taxes by partnering with Bright!Tax to complete the Streamlined Filing Compliance Procedures